mdxtoc/qtpi/docs/QKD_results.md

 ### With hash tags

-  * With Wegman-Carter tagging, the hash calculations (implemented in the qtpi functional language and therefore slowly interpreted) take ages.
+  * With Wegman-Carter tagging, the hash calculations are implemented in the qtpi functional language and therefore slowly interpreted.
-  But it works: Bob and Alice agree that neither is spoofing classical messages.
+  But it works: Bob and Alice each agree that the other isn't spoofing classical messages.

         length of message?
 4000
         length of a hash key?
 12